WordPress Hosting Explained: Shared, VPS, Dedicated or Managed WordPress Hosting – Which to Choose and Why?!

-If you’re only spending $5-$10 a month on hosting, don’t expect miracles.
+If you’re only spending $5 to $10 a month on hosting, don’t expect miracles.
 All well-known shared hosts (which we’ll cover below) are good-natured companies.
 They’re not out to get you; they won’t purposefully take resources from your website.

 They’re honest businesses that sell a cheap product.
 The product is inherently flawed, but offers thousands of customers a chance to have a decent web presence.

-In no particular order, here are eight providers that can be trusted to give you solid service as far as shared hosting goes:
+In no particular order, here are four providers that can be trusted to give you solid service as far as shared hosting goes: